BeamMW/docs-gitbook/cli/README.md

 Secret Subkey 1: OVBSdWQlOV3WuC6bLXRDJqyDfdxWSuzdA4jEGRAZ1zhy4gA3/KcBTEdcmN5wNOv0vQrBWwOlTdIxqyPFzFDFdaVYZPUDoXjqgUE=
 ```

-**Keep your`miner_key`secret!** Anyone with the`miner_key`can retrieve the Miner Rewards associated with said keys.&#x20;
+**Keep your`miner_key`secret!** Anyone with the`miner_key`can retrieve the Miner Rewards associated with said keys.

 ### Exporting owner key

 An`owner_key`connects all the nodes mining under that key and communicates with all the other nodes on the network of accumulated miner rewards.
-If a scenario occurs where a user has multiple mining nodes under one`owner_key`, the user would only need to connect to a single node to collect the miner rewards.&#x20;
+If a scenario occurs where a user has multiple mining nodes under one`owner_key`, the user would only need to connect to a single node to collect the miner rewards.

 Most cryptocurrencies allow users to connect mining nodes to a single address; however, the Mimblewimble protocol has no addresses.
 Unique blinding factors are deterministically derivative from the`master_key`code into the miner rewards tagged by a single`owner_key`.